hawcx/sdk_docs/docs/android/existing-project.md

 </application>
 ```

-## Step 4: Implement HawcxFramework Features
+## Step 4: Implement Hawcx Features

-Now that HawcxFramework is integrated into your project, you can start using its features.
+Now that Hawcx is integrated into your project, you can start using its features.
 Here are a few examples:

 ### Secure User Authentication